Cthulhu Mythos: Second stage

-Price denotes the second stage's commencement with August Derleth, with the principal difference between Lovecraft and Derleth being Derleth's use of hope and development of the idea that the Cthulhu Mythos essentially represented a struggle between good and evil.
+Price denotes the second stage's commencement with August Derleth, with the principal difference between Lovecraft and Derleth being the latter's (deeply debated) use of hope and development of the idea that the Cthulhu Mythos essentially represented a struggle between good and evil.

 Derleth is credited with creating the "Elder Gods".
 He stated:

 Price said the basis for Derleth's system is found in Lovecraft: "Was Derleth's use of the rubric 'Elder Gods' so alien to Lovecraft's in At the Mountains of Madness?
 Perhaps not.
 In fact, this very story, along with some hints from "The Shadow over Innsmouth", provides the key to the origin of the 'Derleth Mythos'.
 For in At the Mountains of Madness is shown the history of a conflict between interstellar races, first among them the Elder Ones and the Cthulhu-spawn."

-Derleth said Lovecraft wished for other authors to actively write about the Mythos as opposed to it being a discrete plot device within Lovecraft's own stories.
+Derleth said Lovecraft wished other authors would actively write about the Mythos rather than treat it as a discrete plot device within Lovecraft's own stories.
 Derleth expanded the boundaries of the Mythos by including any passing reference to another author's story elements by Lovecraft as part of the genre.
 Just as Lovecraft made passing reference to Clark Ashton Smith's Book of Eibon, Derleth in turn added Smith's Ubbo-Sathla to the Mythos.

-Derleth also attempted to connect the deities of the Mythos to the four elements (air, earth, fire, and water), creating new beings representative of certain elements in order to legitimize his system of classification.
+Derleth also attempted to connect the deities of the Mythos to the classical elements, creating new beings representative of certain elements to legitimize his system of classification.
 He created "Cthugha" as a sort of fire elemental when a fan, Francis Towner Laney, complained that he had neglected to include the element in his schema.
 Laney, the editor of The Acolyte, had categorized the Mythos in an essay that first appeared in the Winter 1942 issue of the magazine.

 Impressed by the glossary, Derleth asked Laney to rewrite it for publication in the Arkham House collection Beyond the Wall of Sleep (1943).
 Laney's essay ("The Cthulhu Mythos") was later republished in Crypt of Cthulhu #32 (1985).
 In applying the elemental theory to beings that function on a cosmic scale (e.g., Yog-Sothoth) some authors created a fifth element that they termed aethyr.